 I never allowed them to do this.
 And I cannot change this, it already happened.
 My work email address is burned and I have to continue using it.
 This is more than annoying.

 Much more annoying is the fact, that people using such services don't even think about it.
-I complained with the israeli company and they did not understand.
+I complained with the israeli company and they did not understand my problem at all.
 It was as if I am from mars trying to communicate with people from venus.
 They even nonchalantly closed the case.

 What I tried to say to them was that Sendgrid is a SPAM sending service.
 And it is a US company, operating in a country with almost no privacy protection laws.
 They didn't get it.
 I suspect, young people don't even understand what SPAM is these days, I don't know.